Stamplay/stamplay-cli/README.md

 ### `start`
 ```
 options:
+	 --port, -p							 Specifies a custom port where the local server must run.
    --spa                   Enable Single Page Application mode (Rewrite all URLs to index.html,
                            use it to support pretty URLs with AngularJS HTML5 Mode).
 ```